 Meet Mr. Koosman!
 I grew up in Howard Lake, MN.
 I attended St. James Lutheran Elementary School and then went to Mayer Lutheran High School.
 I graduated from Concordia University in the fall of 2002 with my BA in Elementary Education and licensure in K-8 Literature/Communications.
 I received my first call to St. John’s in Chaska, MN.
 I taught there for 8 years teaching numerous grade levels and subjects.
 This is my 18th year of teaching and 10th year teaching here in Corcoran/Maple Grove as the 2nd grade teacher.
 I love teaching 2nd grade and teaching here!

 I am the oldest of three kids and my brother Adam lives in Delano and my sister Nicole lives in Waconia.
 My parents still live in Howard Lake and we are all able to get together often, because we live fairly close to each other.

-My wife Maria and I have been married for 15 years and we met back in college.
+My wife Maria and I have been married for 16 years and we met back in college.
 Maria is also our Preschool teacher here and it is nice for our family having the same schedule.
-We have two children.
-Matthew is in 8th grade and Joy is in 6th grade.
+We have three children.
+Matthew is in 10th grade and Joy is in 8th grade.
+John was just born this summer and we are blessed to have him in our family!
 We live in Maple Grove.
 As a family we stay busy attending (and myself coaching) the kids basketball games and baseball/softball games.
-We like to go camping, fishing, visit family, watch movies, and play games together.Science- I love experiments and Life Science.
+We like to go camping, fishing, visit family and hang out on the patio, watch movies, and play games together.Science- I love experiments and Life Science.
 It’s awesome looking at animals, plants, and all the wonderful things God has made!